bowenc0221/panoptic-deeplab/datasets/README.md

 Note:
 - labelTrainIds.png are created by `python cityscapesscripts/preparation/createTrainIdLabelImgs.py`.
 - panoptic.png are created by `python cityscapesscripts/preparation/createPanopticImgs.py --use-train-id`.
+- You may also need to run `python cityscapesscripts/preparation/createPanopticImgs.py` to generate annotation for evaluation (in eval id instead of train id).

 ## Expected dataset structure for COCO panoptic segmentation: